Sterilization Validation Testing

 Our testing services include:

-- Bioburden testing: performed per ANSI/AAMI/ISO guidelines.
+- Bioburden testing: performed per ANSI/AAMI/ISO and USP/EP guidelines.
 Testing can be performed using pour plate or membrane filtration methods.

 - Sterility testing: per ANSI/AAMI/ISO and USP/EP guidelines.
 Avista Pharma offers a wide range of vessel sizes that can handle most samples.